View Categories

 • The mandate to build a welfare state

-• In a plethora of various other cases:
+• In a Plethora of Various Other Cases:

-The evolution of the Constitution’s basic structure since its inception in the 1970s is unquestionable, with a continual expansion of incorporated rights over the years by the judicial proceedings
+• Expansion of Incorporated Rights: The evolution of the Constitution’s basic structure since its inception in the 1970s is unquestionable, with a continual expansion of incorporated rights over the years by the judicial proceedings

 • The doctrine, which restrains the influence of evolving societal concerns, stands as a judicious and well-advised safeguard.

-However, it is essential to recognize the limits of this doctrine.
-While it serves as a guardian of constitutional integrity, it should not be employed to contest regular legislation which would potentially undermine the very foundations of the Constitution itself.
+• While it serves as a guardian of constitutional integrity, it should not be employed to contest regular legislation which would potentially undermine the very foundations of the Constitution itself.

-• As we reflect on the development of this constitutional doctrine, it becomes clear that its application, while invaluable in preserving fundamental principles, must be judiciously and precisely exercised to maintain the delicate balance of our constitutional system.
+• Judicious Application: As we reflect on the development of this constitutional doctrine, it becomes clear that its application, while invaluable in preserving fundamental principles, must be judiciously and precisely exercised to maintain the delicate balance of our constitutional system.

 Also Read: SCHEDULES OF INDIAN CONSTITUTION: 12 SCHEDULES NURTURING DEMOCRACY